antoniomagherini99/FLOOD_group2/Logbooko&Planning.md

 - Project introduction by Roberto, initial meeting and first share of ideas.

 16/12/2023 – Antonio (0.5 h).
 - Creation of GitHub project and repository, Logbook of activities and Workplan template.

+17/12/2023 – Apostolos (2.5 h).
+Studying project's given dataset and python code.
+Realization of given dataset structure.

+19/12/2023 – Apostolos and David meeting (0.5 h).
+Discussion about the given dataset structure.
+Discussion about Interaction Visualization and it's possible application on the project.
+- Apostolos (0.5h).
+Discussion with project's tutor about additional instructions, explanations and possible progress steps.
+- Apostolos (4h).
+Initial edit of given data for easier implementation on workshop's given CNN python code.

 20/12/2023 – Everyone present (1.5 h).
 - Meeting online.
 Discussion on work done so far by Apostolos and David (CNN setup), expected outputs and model architecture.
 - Tasks division: Apostolos, David and Carlo working on CNN (+ data augmentation if time allows it), Lucas and Antonio working on ConvLSTM once data processing is done from CNN model.
+- Apostolos and David (0.5h).
+Discussion with project's tutor about further explanation of given dataset.
+Updates on current progress.
+Discussion about implementation of GNN models on project.

-21/12/2023 - Antonio (1 h)
-- GitHub repository improvement (folders and files creation).
-- Added datasets and other files from Google Drive.
+21/12/2023 - Antonio (1 h).
+GitHub repository improvement (folders and files creation).
+Added datasets and other files from Google Drive.
+- Apostolos (1h).
+Further edit on given data for easier implementation on workshop's given CNN python code.
+- Apostolos and David.
+Presentation of progress to the project's tutor and discussion about further explanation on workshop's given CNN python code.
+- Apostolos, David and Calro (6h).
+Finalization of given dataset edit.
+Implementation on workshop's given CNN python code.
+First draft CNN model (single step prediction).